Pratikshinde55/Zenity-GUI/README.md

 ![zenity-5](https://github.com/Pratikshinde55/Zenity-GUI/assets/145910708/a6f2d6a9-eb55-4867-9b4e-4a9a1fd8fd3e)

-Password Dialog (for password input):
+⚡Password Dialog (for password input):

          #zenity --password --text="Enter your password:"